beberlei/litecqrs-php/README.md

 5. Use protected method ``raise(DomainEvent $event)`` or apply(DomainEvent $event)`` to attach events to your aggregate root objects.

 That is all there is for simple use-cases.
-If you use the ``DomainObjectChanged`` event instead of writing your own for every change you get away cheap.

 If your command triggers events that listeners check for, you should: